folio-org/stripes/doc/routing.md

 ---- /views // top-level presentational components
 ---- ...other presentational component folders...
 ```
-## Notes on converting from layer-based routes
+## Converting from layer-based routes
 - query.layer is no longer necessary, so the associated event handlers/conditional rendering can be removed.
 This can result in dramatic code reduction and better maintainability.
 - Routes of your application should be independent.
 Either house prop values/handlers in a separate file, or move them to the view components themselves.
 - View components should handle their own 'loading' state.
 Simple conditional rendering can greatly improve the user experience.